"Friendly reminder that doing your best does not mean working yourself to the point of a mental breakdown."

 Ever feel like you need a break?
 You are on your last nerve, your last bit of energy, and have used up all the coffee in the vicinity.
 Drowned yourself in all the ice cream in the frozen foods aisle.
 Not you?
 How about chronic headaches?
 Irritability?
 Lack of drive and desire to pack up all your belongings and escape?
 Is this you yet?

 Maybe I haven’t touched on what seems to be weighing on you.
 Perhaps you don’t even know what is weighing on you, but a good method to start is taking a mental health day.
-We push ourselves beyond our limit, sometimes thinking it’s okay and it will work out for the long run.
+We push ourselves beyond our limit, sometimes thinking it’s okay and it will work out in the long run.
 Yet the bottom line is that you’re doing more harm than good and can’t recognize you need to step back and breathe.

-Just like we get stomach aches and sore muscles, our minds get worn out from every day use, to the point where a 15-minute snack break won’t do it.
+Just like we get stomach aches and sore muscles, our minds get worn out from everyday use to the point where a 15-minute snack break won’t do it.
 Just like we nurse our upset stomachs and sore muscles, we have to take time and nurse our minds back to healthy standing.
 And a great way to do that is taking a mental health day.